 This service includes one-to-one or small group health education/counseling, confidential pregnancy testing, transportation (with parent permission) and enhanced information and referrals.
 APPS does not simply give the student a name and phone number.
 They work closely with that student to explore "known" referral options and barriers.
 Once a referral is made, follow-up is maintained to achieve a successful result.
 The service is billed on a day-per-week basis.
-The APPS Teen Health Issues Educators are mandated reporters; they promote abstinence and reinforce communication and decision-making skills that will lead to healthy lifestyles.
+The APPS Teen Health Issues Educators are mandated reporters; they promote abstinence, reinforce communication and decision-making skills that will lead to healthy lifestyles, provide support to students by teaching skills for building and maintaining healthy relationships.
 Educators focus on risk reduction by teaching medically accurate human sexuality information.
 Up to 10 classroom lessons are included in this service at no additional charge.